wirginiaromanowska/Notes_On_Things/Houdini_Particles.md

 ### a) Popforce
 - can display vecttors in vieport when guide is on
 - two popforces - vectors will add
-- has noise built in
+- has noise built in, layer two forces with different swirl size
+- use as gravity
 ### b) Drag
 - goes right under source too
 ## 4. Pop location